rust-lang/rust/src/doc/guide-unsafe.md

 # Introduction

-Rust aims to provide safe abstractions over the low-level details of the CPU and operating system, but sometimes one is forced to drop down and write code at that level (those abstractions have to be created somehow).
+Rust aims to provide safe abstractions over the low-level details of the CPU and operating system, but sometimes one needs to drop down and write code at that level.
 This guide aims to provide an overview of the dangers and power one gets with Rust's unsafe subset.

-Rust provides an escape hatch in the form of the `unsafe { ... }` block which allows the programmer to dodge some of the compilers checks and do a wide range of operations, such as:
+Rust provides an escape hatch in the form of the `unsafe { ... }` block which allows the programmer to dodge some of the compiler's checks and do a wide range of operations, such as:

 - dereferencing [raw pointers](#raw-pointers)